← Back to blog · Therapy Approaches

 • Time & patience matter.
 Growth is often gradual, especially in deeper relational or self‐concept work.

-Final Thoughts: Considering Client-Centered Therapy
+Final Thoughts: Considering Person-Centered Therapy

 If you’re wondering whether Client-Centered Therapy might be right for you, here’s what I (Taylor) want you to consider: